3x3x3x3x3/Desync/README.md

 - Ensure your executor supports `setfflag` before using.
 - Use at your own risk — Roblox may patch this at any time.
 - To report bugs, request new game support, or for general discussion, join our [Discord](https://discord.gg/Zx6tsNkyZX).

----

-## 📌 Disclaimer
-This script is intended for educational purposes and testing in games you own or have permission to experiment on.
-Using it on other servers may violate Roblox's Terms of Service.